SamTseng/CATAR/README.md

     Ignore the abnormal messages and **watch out for the failure messages which tell that some patents can not be downloaded**, due to network traffic or the USPTO server's latency.

-    Do not worry for these failures.
+    Do not worry about these failures.

     **Just re-run the above command**.
 Those that have been downloaded will not be fetched again.
 Only those failed will be downloaded.
 You could run the same command as many times as you want, until no failure is reported.